Man Up | Ep. 194 • June 9, 2017

 “Me, I used to be bubbly, but that was ages ago in school.
 Now, I’m a pretty quiet guy who often would be stuck in my shell way too long before I dated her started opening up.”
 So far the psychologically intelligent people, can you start to see how these two people match?

-“A bulk of the time, I had spent out with friends and having drinks, but when I’m not drinking or second guessing myself, I force myself to work out and play a bit of football, all of which I enjoyed but I never feel like I have the drive.”
+“A bulk of the time, I had spent out with friends and having drinks, but when I’m not drinking or second guessing myself, I force myself to work out and play a bit of football, all of which I enjoy but I never feel like I have the drive.”

 Benedict is a guy who is quiet, stuck in his shell too long before he dares to start opening up.
 He is introverted, plays football and works out, and feels like he never has any drive, okay.
 This is a particular type of relationship, which in the literature is referred to as the manic pixie dream girl.